microsoft/PowerBI-Ember/README.md

 ## Getting started

 1. Run `ember install ember-powerbi` from ember application directory.

 2. Fetch data to embed a visual from the server (embedUrl and accessToken) and make it available on controller scope.

   This would usually involve setting up Ember-Data with custom serializers and adapters or manually making requests using ajax through ember-network etc.

   See the dummy application for more information.
-(Instructions below)

-  If you need a sample server to test you can use the following:
+  If you need a sample server to test reports from your own Power BI workspace you can use the following:

   - C# Sample Server: (COMING SOON)